rankmath/fast-indexing-api/readme.txt

 == Changelog ==

 = v1.1.4 [Jan 26, 2022] =
-* Improved: Make use of the new IndexNow API if the [Rank Math SEO](https://rankmath.com/) plugin is also activated
+* Improved: Make use of the new IndexNow API if the [Rank Math SEO](https://rankmath.com/) plugin is also active
 * Fixed: PHP error when submitting to Bing API

 = v1.1.3 [Dec 10, 2021] =